anandu06dev/ng4StarterKit/README.md

 ## Modules

 It's important to maintain a clear module composition and modularize code into reusable blocks.
-A common practices in organising Angular applications is to sperate modules in three different types (1) core-,  (2) feature- and (3) shared  modules.
+A common practice in organising Angular applications, is to sperate modules into three different types (1) core-,  (2) feature- and (3) shared modules.
 The **core module** shares it's generic content application wide as singletons.
 While **feature modules** encapsulate blocks of code that is not intended to be used outside that module, makes **feature modules** a good candidate for the **bounded context** pattern. **Shared modules** contain the most commonly used code to be reused.
-The root module may have an unlimited amount of feature modules.
+The **root module** may have an unlimited amount of feature modules.
-That is, the entry point is the **root module**.
+That is, the entry point is the root module.

 Angular's module system allows us to pack our domain mesh into a feature-driven distribution context.